Winners being announced at NewsBrands Journalism Awards

 Irish Times journalist Hillary Fannin receives her award for the Columnist of the year (Broadsheet).

-Irish Times journalist Hillary Fannin has won the Columnist (Broadsheet) of the Year award at the NewsBrands Journalism Awards 2019.
+Irish Times journalists Hillary Fannin and Conor Gallagher have won awards at this year’s NewsBrands Journalism Awards 2019.

 The awards are taking place in the Mansion House in Dublin on Thursday.
 The Irish Times has received 32 nominations in the shortlists for awards – the highest number for a publication in this year’s competition.